Spomega/plentylog/README.md

 }
 ```
 - drivers: Specifies the drivers to use.
 Currently, cli , json and logfile drivers are supported.
-Example Driver Output
-CLI Driver: Outputs logs directly to the console.
-File Driver: Logs are written in JSON format to the specified file.

 With the config file above you can create a custom logger as shown below.
 ```go
 package main